Enkidu-6/tor-ddos/README.md

 # Finally, the rules:

 I have moved all the rules exclusively to mangle table and PREROUTING.
 They are ORPort specific, which means they will not affect your current rules in the filter table.
 Also, virtually any Linux flavor I know comes with an empty mangle table with universal ALLOW rules.
+It also makes reversing the effects of the rules easy as all you need to do is to clear the mangle table.

 ```
 iptables-save > /var/tmp/iptablesRules.v4